national emblem of india

 • The original sculpture featured a bell-shaped lotus below the lions, which was omitted in the emblem.

-• Only three lions are visible in the emblem, while the fourth remains unseen, signifying unity despite hidden aspects.
+• The emblem has only three lions visible, while the fourth remains unseen, signifying unity despite hidden aspects.

-• Essentially Unchanged: Since its adoption in 1950, the national emblem of India has remained largely unchanged.
-Its core elements – the lions, Dharmachakra (wheel of law), and the motto “Satyameva Jayate” (Truth Alone Triumphs) – continue to represent the nation’s strength, moral values, and commitment to truth.
+• Essentially Unchanged: Since its adoption in 1950, India’s national emblem has remained unchanged.
+Its core elements the lions, Dharmachakra (wheel of law), and the motto “Satyameva Jayate” (Truth Alone Triumphs) continue to represent the nation’s strength, moral values, and commitment to truth.

 National Emblem of India and Indian Currency